-Wiese USA will be using the month of April to help educate and promote the understanding of the unique gifts of autistic people.
+Wiese USA is helping to help educate and promote the understanding of the unique gifts of autistic people.
 At Wiese USA, we believe it’s important to appreciate each other’s differences.
 It’s ok to be different!

-In an effort to promote awareness and acceptance of people with Autism, Wiese USA, in partnership with Kalmar Ottawa, will be donating $250 per week, per rental of our specially wrapped Autism Awareness Kalmar Ottawa truck to the Autism Research Institute.
-If you’re in Missouri, Kansas, or Illinois and rent our Autism Awareness truck from April 2, 2021 through December 31, 2021, not only will you help promote Autism Awareness, but you’ll help Wiese USA make a difference by donating to the Autism Research Institute through the It’s Ok to Be Different campaign.
+In an effort to promote awareness and acceptance of people with Autism, Wiese USA, in partnership with Kalmar Ottawa, will be donating $250 per week, per rental of our specially wrapped Autism Awareness Kalmar Ottawa truck or ANY Kalmar Ottawa to the Autism Research Institute.
+If you rent ANY Kalmar Ottawa truck from April 2, 2021 through October 31, 2021, not only will you help promote Autism Awareness, but you’ll help Wiese USA make a difference by donating to the Autism Research Institute through the It’s Ok to Be Different campaign.

 Sample only.
 Actual rental truck not pictured.